·

 Often those who struggle to feel good enough have low self worth and low confidence.
 The persistent chatter from the inner critic becomes too difficult to ignore, leading to chronic self doubt.

-Once you’re able to accept yourself just as you are, it becomes easier to show yourself the love and respect that you deserve to experience.
+It becomes easier to show yourself the love and respect that you deserve to experience, and finally begin to feel good enough.

 If this post helped or you enjoyed reading it, please share one of the images below as it really helps my blog – Thank You!